One Law to Rule Them All: The Iron Law of Software Performance

 A reasoning framework to guide optimization decisions

-This article assumes some knowledge of the CPU microarchitecture and optimization techniques such as branch elimination, loop unrolling etc. If you are unfamiliar with these, I recommend the following two articles before reading this one:
+This article assumes some knowledge of CPU microarchitecture, and optimization techniques such as branch elimination, loop unrolling etc. If you are unfamiliar with these, I recommend the following two articles:

 The Iron Law of Performance (Hardware)